-The purpose of these policies and procedures is to protect taxpayers by assuring that competition is sought in a reasonable, cost-effective manner for all Town of Collins Public Library (ToCPL) procurements where practicable and required by law.
-Goods and services that are not required by law to be procured pursuant to competitive bidding must be procured in a manner to assure the prudent and economical use of public moneys, to facilitate the acquisition of goods and services of maximum quality at the lowest possible cost and to "guard against favoritism, improvidence, extravagance, fraud and corruption" as required by New York State General Municipal Law (GML) §104-b.
+The purpose of these policies and procedures is to protect taxpayers by assuring that competition is sought in a reasonable, cost-effective manner for all Orchard Park Public Library (OPPL) procurements where practicable and required by law.
+Goods and services that are not required by law to be procured pursuant to competitive bidding must be procured in a manner to assure the prudent and economical use of public moneys, to facilitate the acquisition of goods and services of maximum quality at the lowest possible cost and to "guard against favoritism, improvidence, extravagance, fraud and corruption" as required by New York State General Municipal Law (GML) S104-b.

-The ToCPL at its discretion may utilize the services of the Buffalo & Erie County Public Library Public Library Business Office, following Buffalo & Erie County Public Library Procurement Policies, to undertake procurement on behalf of the ToCPL for some or all of the situations addressed in this policy.
-The policies and procedures below apply when the ToCPL itself undertakes a procurement activity.
+The OPPL at its discretion may utilize the services of the Buffalo & Erie County Public Library Public Library Business Office, following Buffalo & Erie County Public Library Procurement Policies, to undertake Procurement on behalf of the OPPL for some or all as the situations addressed in this policy.
+The policies and procedures below apply when the OPPL itself undertakes a procurement activity.